Analysis | Jaime Harrison aims to forge a new coalition in S.C., oust Sen. Lindsey Graham and trigger a political earthquake

-“We need people like Jaime who will get us to listen to each other and craft the best decisions for all of us and stop the bitter win/lose that is dividing us,” the former CEO of Michelin North America, headquartered in Greenville, S.C., wrote in a newspaper op-ed in early June.
+“We need people like Jaime who will get us to listen to each other and craft the best decisions for all of us and stop the bitter win/lose that is dividing us,” Wilkerson, the former CEO of Michelin North America, headquartered in Greenville, S.C., wrote in a newspaper op-ed in early June.

 So ended Wilkerson’s more than a decade of support for Graham.
 And Harrison’s campaign is no longer considered a fluke.